LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 ### Section 6 - Using Learned Predictive Models

 Using automatic systems based on models whose rules have been "learned" (and not defined and formalised) questions the way organisations operate.
-It is important to preserve the responsiveness and resilience of the user organization, particularly in dealing with situations where predictive models have led to an undesirable outcome for the organization and its stakeholders.
+It is important to preserve the responsiveness and resilience of the using organization, particularly in dealing with situations where predictive models have led to an undesirable outcome for the organization and its stakeholders.

 [_[⇧ back to list of sections](#framework-for-assessing-the-maturity-of-an-organization)_]
 [_[⇩ next section](#section-7---anticipate-monitoring-and-minimizing-the-externalities-of-data-science-activity)_]